Faucets-io/CoreX/replit.md

 ## Overview

-FluxTrade is a comprehensive Bitcoin investment and trading platform that enables users to manage cryptocurrency portfolios, make investments, and execute trades.
-The application features automated wallet generation, real-time Bitcoin price tracking, investment plans with daily returns, and an administrative dashboard for platform management.
+FluxTrade is a comprehensive multi-cryptocurrency investment and trading platform that enables users to manage portfolios across BTC, ETH, BNB, USDT (BEP-20), TRUMP, MATIC, AVAX, ARB, and OP.
+The application features automated wallet generation, real-time cryptocurrency price tracking, investment plans with daily returns, persistent trade history, and an administrative dashboard for platform management.

 ## User Preferences